leto/writing/blog_posts/parrot/m0_meeting.md

 have never been to a hackathon before, I highly recommend them as a way to join a project and/or community.
 Meatspace is still the best medium for some things :)

+(UPDATE: Some factual errors about our old JIT were pointed out by rafl++ and corrected)